torden/php-mdbm/README.md

 |mdbm_stat_all_page|V3 not supported|There is only a V2 implementation.
 V3 not currently supported.|
 |mdbm_stat_header|V3 not supported|There is only a V2 implementation.
 V3 not currently supported.|

-## Support two compatibility version
+## Support Two Versions Compatibility

 ### PHP